php-fig/fig-standards/proposed/http-message-meta.md

 * Ensure that the API does not impose arbitrary limits on HTTP messages.
 For example, some HTTP message bodies can be too large to store in memory, so we must account for this.
+* Provide useful abstractions for handling incoming requests for server-side applications.

 ### 3.2 Non-Goals

-* This proposal does not expect all HTTP client libraries or server side frameworks to change their interfaces to conform.
+* This proposal does not expect all HTTP client libraries or server-side frameworks to change their interfaces to conform.
 It is strictly meant for interoperability.
 * While everyone's perception of what is and is not an implementation detail